yasinkafadar/TowerOfHanoi/README.md

 The Tower of Hanoi Puzzle
 ============

-This puzlle game created by using AndEngine GLES2-AnchorCenter branch.
+This puzzle game created by using AndEngine GLES2-AnchorCenter branch.

 Originial project is http://www.raywenderlich.com/12065/how-to-create-a-simple-android-game